The most you can ask for in a small claims case is $5,000.

 Small claims cases in Arkansas are heard in the Small Claims Division (District Court).

-In Arkansas, the defendant may file a written answer within 20 days if in-state (within 30 days if out-of-state).
+In Arkansas, the defendant must file a written answer within 30 days.

 You are not allowed to have an attorney represent you in small claims court in Arkansas.